BlueBrain/MorphIO/doc/source/markers.rst

       (9 10 11 6)
       )

-* An sexp with one of the following top level regular expression:
+* An sexp with one of the following regular expression:

     - Dot[0-9]*
     - Plus[0-9]*